 - Permanent scarring and disfigurement

-Pursuing a personal injury claim against Valley Metro is possible, but it is different than filing a claim against an individual.
-Government entities are protected by sovereign immunity, but the Arizona Tort Claims Act allows injury claims to be pursued in specific situations and when certain protocol is followed.
+Pursuing a personal injury claim against the city is possible, but it is different than filing a claim against an individual.
+Government entities are protected by sovereign immunity, but the Tort Claims Act allows injury claims to be pursued in specific situations and when certain protocol is followed.

 You must file a notice of claim within 180 days of the accident.
-You must complete the form in detail, include supporting evidence, state the facts, explain what happened, where it happened, when it happened, the damages suffered, and why you think Valley Metro is liable.
+You must complete the form in detail, include supporting evidence, state the facts, explain what happened, where it happened, when it happened, the damages suffered, and why you think they are liable.

 You must indicate how much you want to be compensated for your losses and provide proof of related costs, such as medical bills, proof of lost wages, and so forth.
-If your claim isn’t settled or denied all together, you have a year to pursue a lawsuit against Valley Metro.
+If your claim isn’t settled or denied all together, you have a year to pursue a lawsuit.

-If you have been injured in an accident involving Valley Metro, consult with a personal injury attorney who is licensed in Arizona and familiar with state and local laws.
+If you have been injured in an accident involving the city, consult with a personal injury attorney who is licensed in that area and familiar with state and local laws.

 Personal injury lawyers work on a contingency basis, so you have nothing to lose.
 Your lawyer will not be paid until you are compensated for your losses.

-Complete the Free Case Evaluation Form on this page to have your case reviewed by a Gilbert accident injury attorney.
+Complete the Free Case Evaluation Form on this page to have your case reviewed by an accident injury attorney.

 *Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
 If you file a claim against Valley Metro, or any other party, you may not be entitled to any compensation.